 The University was honored with a silver award for its video “Mercer alumnus makes prosthetic for a puppy missing a paw” in the promotional (long) video category.
 In addition, the video won a Best of District III Award.

 The video featured alumnus Chris Scrivner and his work in prosthetics and orthotics, which included making a limb for a three-legged puppy named Goose.
 The video highlighted Scrivner’s participation in the Mercer On Mission Vietnam program, in which students fit prosthetics and orthotics on amputees and children with disabilities.
 Scrivner went to Vietnam twice with the program, and the trips solidified his decision to pursue prosthetics and orthotics as a career.

-“I’m delighted that this video was recognized as a CASE Circle of Excellence Award winner,” said Matt Smith, assistant vice president for marketing communications at Mercer.
+“I’m delighted that this video was recognized as a CASE Circle of Excellence and Best of District III award winner,” said Matt Smith, assistant vice president for marketing communications at Mercer.
 “Not only is Goose’s story compelling and heartwarming, but it underscores the impact Mercer has on its alumni and the world.
 Our team did an excellent job of bringing the story to life for others to see.”

 CASE is a nonprofit association dedicated to educational advancement that serves institutions across the world, and its Circle of Excellence Awards are the premier recognition program for educational advancement.
 These peer-selected and adjudicated awards honor colleges, universities and schools worldwide whose talented staff have advanced their organizations with resourcefulness and ingenuity.